 The first of these, made some years ago, concentrated on removing sculptures from their plinths, but his most recent series have focussed on images from the history of cinema, erasing the foreground figures of Hollywood stars, and reshaping them into the inanimate details of the scenes they once inhabited.

 In March 2014, Ingleby Gallery hosted a major solo exhibition of Owen's eraser drawings and sculptural work and from June 2014 to January 2015 Owen exhibited work at the Scottish National Gallery of Modern Art as part of the nationwide series of exhibitions GENERATION.
 Owen’s solo exhibition at Ingleby Gallery in August 2016 accompanied his public artwork for the nearby Burns Monument, commissioned by Edinburgh Art Festival 2016.
 This marble nymph was aqcuired by the National Gallery of Victoria in Melbourne, Australia, and exhibitied by them as part of the Triennial.
-A solo exhibition of new sculptures and eraser drawings will be presented at Ingleby Edinburgh in the summer of 2021.
+A solo exhibition of new sculptures and eraser drawings is currently on display at Ingleby, Edinburgh.

 Owen was born in Liverpool in 1973 and graduated from Edinburgh College of Art MFA in 2000.
 He currently lives and works in Edinburgh.